Reddit Marketing 101: 33 Expert Tips to Get Traffic From Reddit

 Engaging users with your story or your brand story build trust.
 And where there is trust, there is definitely sales.

-21. Bruce Harpham, SaaS Marketing Consultant at Bruceharpham,
+23. Bruce Harpham, SaaS Marketing Consultant at Bruceharpham

 Use Reddit for market research and to develop content marketing ideas.

-Reddit is platform where you can do lots of research and create content accordingly.
-As, people share their pain-points and you can create blog posts with a solution to them.
+Reddit is a platform where you can do lots of research and create content accordingly.
+As people share their pain points and you can create blog posts with a solution to them.

-Same idea is followed by Bruce, he cam across question on reddit related to SaaS and published blog about it.
-And , the blog leads to lot of traffic to his website.
+The same idea is followed by Bruce, he came across a question on Reddit related to SaaS and published a blog about it.
+And, the blog leads to a lot of traffic to his website.